Welcome to Marine Diving

 Santa Barbara City College’s Marine Diving Technologies Program is recognized worldwide for its vocational excellence.
 It is the only community college degree program in the nation which is accredited by the Association of Commercial Diving Educators (ACDE), the International Diving Schools Association (IDSA) and the National Association of Underwater Instructors (NAUI).
 Santa Barbara City College pioneered formalized diver and technician education with the A.S.
 Degree curriculum in 1968.
 It was the recipient of the Exemplary Program Award in 1998 from the State of California Community Colleges Chancellor’s Office.

 The Associate in Science Degree curriculum includes instruction in all phases of commercial diving, hyperbarics, bell/saturation diving, emergency medicine, boating and marine science, to name but a few.
-Teamwork and safety are the prime emphases of the training.
+Teamwork and safety are the prime emphasis of the training.

-There are virtually unlimited opportunities and challenges for the individual who desires an exciting and rewarding future researching the world’s needs for resources, medicine, transportation, recreation, national defense and the extension of man’s ability to work on and under the sea..
+There are virtually unlimited opportunities and challenges for the individual who desires an exciting and rewarding future researching the world’s needs for resources, medicine, transportation, recreation, national defense and the extension of man’s ability to work on and under the sea.

 Program Student Learning Outcomes